 On March 11, 2020, the World Health Organization (WHO) declared the outbreak of COVID-19 as a global pandemic and advised aggressive containment action.
 The COVID-19 pandemic and its impacts are continuing to have an adverse effect on many sectors of the economy.
 Measures providing for business shutdowns generally exclude certain essential services commonly including critical infrastructure such as construction and the businesses that support that critical infrastructure.
 To date, we have not experienced significant challenges or expenses implementing crisis management plans intended for containment and prevention.
-While we could expect some negative impacts on our business, results of operations, cash flows and financial position, the overall financial impact cannot be reasonably estimated at this time.

 The health and safety of our employees are high priority.
-In response to the COVID-19 pandemic, we have taken additional measures to limit possible infections at the workplace by implementing social distancing, sanitizing the workspace, and requiring employees to wear masks and other measures necessary to ensure safety as infection surges dictate.
+In response to the COVID-19 pandemic, we have taken additional measures to limit possible infections at the workplace by implementing social distancing, sanitizing the workspace, and requiring employees to report any COVID-19 symptoms to ensure safety as infection surges dictate.
+We continue to assess and refine these measures on an ongoing basis as public health guidance and applicable laws and regulations continue to evolve.